-The school maintains individual student files and computerized student ledger cards, grade sheets, academic records, admission records and retains them for 3 (three) award years.
+The school maintains individual student files (paper folders) and computerized student ledger cards, grade sheets, academic records, admission records and retains them for 5 (five) years.
 Some documents such as loan promissory notes, exit & entrance interview forms are retained for an indefinite period.
 Files older than two years if required by auditors/reviewers must be pulled out of archives and requests for such files must be made in advance in writing.
+The ledger cards and transcripts are kept for an indefinite period.